A Pillar of Edge Transformation

 As your costs and complexity grow each year, current models for building and deploying basic network functions are becoming less viable.
 The massive wave of new devices and applications that accompany 5G will only exacerbate these problems.
 To deliver the high-quality experiences that consumers of 5G services expect and demand, you’ll need to fundamentally reimagine the service edge.

-You will need to address:
+You'll need to address:

 Together, these factors are spurring fundamental transformation of the network architecture and driving the need to position more compute power at the service edge, closer to subscribers.
 Just how close will vary across markets and the service requirements.